Rachel Takserman-Krozer: Biography

 In 1959 she resumed her PhD studies at the Laboratory of Polymer Physics of the Industrial Chemistry Institute, headed by Andrzej Ziabicki.
-She completed her PhD (Warsaw, 1962) and habilitation (Lódz, 1966), both in polymer physics.
+She completed her PhD (Warsaw, 1962) and habilitation (Łódź, 1966), both in polymer physics.
 In 1967 and 1968 she worked in the Institute of Fundamental Technological Research, Polish Academy of Sciences, Warsaw, Poland on hydrodynamics and rheology of polymer solutions and suspensions, "spinnability of liquids", extensional flows and problems related to the theory of polymer processing.

 In August 1968 she obtained a position as a professor at the Department of Mechanics at the Israel Institute of Technology (Technion) headed, at that time, by Marcus Reiner, the founder of Rheology, where she worked on the subjects of Microrheology and Nonlinear Rheology.

-In 1972, she continued her research at the RWTH Aachen University, University of Karlsruhe and finally at the University of Stuttgart, working together with Eckehart Kröner.She deceased in Trier, Germany, after three years of fight against lung cancer, on September 28, 1987.
-According to her last wish, she had been entombed in Amsterdam, The Netherlands.
+In 1972, she continued her research at the RWTH Aachen University, University of Karlsruhe and finally at the University of Stuttgart, working together with Ekkehart Kröner.
+She deceased in Trier, Germany, after three years of fight against lung cancer, on 28 September 1987.
+According to her last wish, she had been entombed in Amsterdam, Netherlands.